-The Berlin crisis unfolded in the 1950s in the German capital, which remained a divided microcosm of the Cold War.
-East Berlin was controlled by the communist government of East Germany, while West Berlin was occupied and supplied by West Germany and its allies.
-Life in Berlin’s communist section was often unhappy.
-Though many East Berliners had supported communism after the war, many became disillusioned with its lack of political and economic freedom.
-The East German government imposed ambitious production quotas that placed pressure on workers and managers.
-Essentials like food, clothing and accommodation were subsidised by the government – but there were often shortages or long queues.
-East Germany’s industrial and military priorities meant that few luxuries or consumer goods were produced.
-East Germans were always mindful of the Stasi (‘State Security’), one of the world’s largest and most pervasive secret police agencies.
-From the early 1950s, it was also difficult to travel to neighbouring nations beyond the Soviet bloc.
+The Berlin crisis unfolded in the 1950s.
+The German capital had become a divided microcosm of the Cold War.
+East Berlin was controlled by the communist government of East Germany, while the western half of the city was occupied and supplied by the United States and its allies.
+Life in Berlin’s communist section was beset with problems.
+Though a large number of East Berliners supported communism after the war, many became disillusioned with its lack of progress and freedom.
+The East German government placed pressure on workers with ambitious production quotas and targets.
+Essential items like food, clothing and accommodation were subsidised by the government – but there were often shortages or long queues.
+East Germany’s industrial priorities meant that fewer consumer goods and luxuries were produced.
+East Germans were always mindful of the Stasi (‘State Security’), one of the Soviet bloc’s largest and most pervasive secret police agencies.
+From the early 1950s, it was difficult for East Germans to travel to nations beyond the Soviet bloc.
 The border between East and West Germany was transformed into a line of barbed wire, fortifications and guards, running from Czechoslovakia to the Baltic Sea.

 By mid-1953, tensions between East German workers and their government had reached fever pitch.
-The government demanded increases in work quotas, but without any increase in pay.
+The government demanded increases in work quotas but without any increase in pay.
 This corresponded with a shortage of foodstuffs and basic consumer goods – including rationing of electricity supplies.
-In June, several hundred construction workers went on strike in East Berlin after the government threatened to cut their pay for not meeting production quotas.
-This strike evolved into a mass protest involving around 40,000 people, most calling for a reduction in work quotas and some political reforms.
-Eventually, the protesters came to demand the removal of the East German government, prompting the police and Soviet troops to confront them on Unter den Linden (‘Under the Limes’, a well-known street).
+In June, several hundred construction workers went on strike in East Berlin, after the government threatened to cut their pay for not meeting production quotas.
+This strike grew into a mass protest involving around 40,000 people, most calling for a reduction in quotas and some political reforms.
+In time, the protesters came to demand the removal of the East German government.
+Police and Soviet troops moved to confront the protestors on Unter den Linden (‘Under the Limes’, a well-known street).
 The police fired on the crowd, killing at least 55 people, though the actual death toll may have been ten times that amount.

 Patrick Major, historian